-We know that when it comes to W-Day make up, lots of you lovely lot will be doing your own.
-With so many fab tutorials and amazing products out there, if you enjoy doing your own make up, then it’s perfectly achievable to get a gorgeous long lasting look by yourself.
+Doing your own wedding makeup?
+With so many fab tutorials and amazing products out there, if you enjoy doing your own makeup, then it’s perfectly achievable to get a gorgeous long lasting look by yourself.
 This June we’ll be sharing a series of beauty and skincare posts with you, so if there’s anything in particular you’d like us to cover then please just ask – either comment on a post, drop us a message on social or get in touch via email.

 GOOD SKIN FIRST

 While makeup is amazing for covering all sorts of sins – if you have good skin to begin with, then you’ll need less to enhance your natural beauty and the products will sit better on your skin.
 I know it’s not always easy to have a glowing complexion when you’re stressed and nervous, but if you can try to maintain a routine in the months leading up to your big day then this will really help.
 Don’t try any new products from about a month out.
 (We’ll be sharing posts on coping with reactive skin and acne prone skin on your wedding day very soon).
 And we all know the drill – lots of sleep, green veg, fish and good fats will help you to glow from within.